 While talking to your manager may ease the situation for you at the workplace somewhat, it surely won’t be all that you need.
 Much of your divorce proceedings might not even need your presence.
 However, there can be times when you would need to take several leaves or be gone for a long time.

 Particularly, messy divorce cases would need you to take frequent offs from your work.
 Of course, this would upset your colleagues and your reporting manager.
-Perhaps, you should discuss it with your attorney and devise a plan to mitigate absenteeism at work.
+It would therefore be wise to discuss this with your Tacoma divorce lawyers (or wherever it is you are) and devise a plan to mitigate absenteeism at work.

 In case, taking leaves is completely unavoidable, you should ensure that your position is not marked vacant.
 For example, if a manager or a team leader is on leave for some time, their duties would be assigned to a reliable replacement meanwhile.
 Similarly, you can also ask your teammate to handle your responsibilities in your absence.